soft9000/RssIO/README.md

 Not since the rise of Nazi Germany, the CCP, China bordering Koreas & Vietnams, the former Soviet Union - or other socialist '[Utopias](https://www.amazon.com/dp/B0DMLBN65W)' - has our planet witnessed so much media and state-hate, friends!

-Most of us abandoning the social medias the moment our own governments decided to turn our very own posts against us… but who’s community were our friends, anyway?
+Most of us abandoning the social medias the moment our own governments decided to turn freedom's posts against anyone ... but who’s community were those friends, anyway?

 So this project is a way to share, serve, and protect our content.
 Of the modules herein, the RssNexus Module is the easiest path for the 'share' and the 'serve.'